 Visit the academic regulations section for additional information on degree candidacy requirements.

 As graduate students approach the end of their academic programs and the final semester of matriculation, they must make formal application to graduate.
 No degrees will be conferred until the application to graduate has been finalized.

 Graduate students and program directors should refer to the following graduation requirements as published in the Graduate Bulletin for a complete list of instructions and a graduation checklist.

 Visit the academic regulations section for additional information on graduation requirements.

 Applicants must meet all general admission requirements of the VCU Graduate School.

-The Master of Science in Computer and Information Systems Security, jointly offered by the Department of Computer Science in the School of Engineering and the Department of Information Systems in the School of Business, is designed primarily for students interested in professional roles in business, industry or government.
+The Master of Science in Computer and Information Systems Security, jointly offered by the Department of Computer Science in the College of Engineering and the Department of Information Systems in the School of Business, is designed primarily for students interested in professional roles in business, industry or government.
 Program graduates will serve as leaders within the computer and information systems security community and as strategic partners within the enterprises in which they work.
 They will stay attuned to, and anticipate changes in, the computer and information systems security environment and ensure that security solutions create a sound, competitive, cost-effective advantage for the enterprise.